 The Navy and Coast Guard are exploring the potential implications that increased human activities in the Arctic may have for Navy and Coast Guard required numbers of ships and aircraft, ship and aircraft characteristics, new or enlarged Arctic bases, and supporting systems, such as navigation and communication systems.
-The Navy and Coast Guard have sponsored or participated in studies and conferences to explore these implications, the Coast Guard has deployed cutters and aircraft into the region to perform missions and better understand the implications of operating such units there, and Navy sailors have ridden on Canadian Navy ships deploying to Arctic waters for similar reasons.
-303
+The Navy and Coast Guard have sponsored or participated in studies and conferences to explore these implications, the Coast Guard annually deploys cutters and aircraft into the region to perform missions and better understand the implications of operating such units there, and the Navy has deployed attack submarines to the region.